JohnTelford/mkdocs/docs/development_tools.md

 ![vscodelogo](/img/vscodelogo.png){ width="75" }

-[Visual Studio Code](https://code.visualstudio.com) (VScode) is a Microsoft product.

-It has become the goto editor for many.
+[Visual Studio Code](https://code.visualstudio.com) commonly know as VScode, is a Microsoft product that has become the goto editor for many.It is a code editor redefined and optimized for building and debugging modern web and cloud applications.
 It is free, built on open source, and runs everywhere.
+Developer surveys show VScode is ranked the most popular developer environment tool

+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded [git](git-github.md#git)

 [VScode](#vscode) is the command and control center for the website development stack.